-Solve puzzles, combat beasts and create your own adventure at our fourth Dungeons and Dragons night.
+Solve puzzles, combat beasts and create your own adventure with Dungeons and Dragons!

 Dungeons and Dragons is back by popular demand.
-Come along to Dalby Library on Saturday 6 July for all the breast slaying, hero making, choose your own adventure action!
+Come along to Dalby Library for all the beast slaying, hero making, choose your own adventure action!

-If you enjoy role playing games, reading fantasy novels, or playing board games our Dungeons & Dragons night might be for you.
+If you enjoy role playing games, reading fantasy novels, or playing board games, then Dungeons & Dragons might be for you.

-Dalby Library will be hosting a Dungeons & Dragons night for all players from complete beginners to experienced adventurers on Saturday 6 July, 6pm – 10pm.
+Dalby Library’s Dungeons & Dragons night is suitable for all players from complete beginners to experienced adventurers.

 Dungeons & Dragons is a world-wide, popular tabletop fantasy role playing game.
 Adopt a character and work as a team to solve puzzles, combat beasts, and create your own adventure.